 - Start your application – go to the University Admissions in Sweden website where you create an account and select programmes/courses during the application period.

 Visit the University Admissions in Sweden website

 - Rank your programme/course choices in order of preference and submit them before the application deadline.

 Step 2: Submit documents

-In addition to the documents mentioned under Step 2, you must submit a portfolio, a statement of purpose and a CV when you apply to this programme.
-Letters of recommendation are not requested.
-For instructions, please visit the Faculty of Engineering web pages.
+In addition to the documents mentioned under Step 2, you must also submit a portfolio file including a statement of purpose and a CV when you apply for this programme.
+Letters of recommendation are not requested for this programme and will not be considered.

 Citizens of a country outside of the European Union (EU), the European Economic Area (EEA) and Switzerland are required to pay tuition fees.
 You pay one instalment of the tuition fee in advance of each semester.

 There are no tuition fees for citizens of the European Union (EU), the European Economic Area (EEA) and Switzerland.